-The Marc Chagall National Museum houses the masterly cycle of the Biblical Message and bears witness to the great diversity of Chagall's artistic practices.
-Paintings, drawings, prints, sculptures, ceramics, stained glass, tapestry, and mosaics constitute a unique body of work where technical virtuosity, colourful inventions and a universal message of peace are combined.
+Located on the hill of Cimiez in Nice, the Marc Chagall national Museum, created during the artist's lifetime, houses the masterly cycle of the Biblical Message.
+It bears witness to the great diversity of Chagall's artistic practices.
+Paintings, drawings, prints, sculptures, ceramics, but also stained glass, tapestry and mosaics, constitute a unique body of work in which technical virtuosity, colourful inventions and a universal message of peace are combined.

-The Marc Chagall National Museum houses the masterly cycle of the Biblical Message and bears witness to the great diversity of Chagall's artistic practices.
-Paintings, drawings, prints, sculptures, ceramics, stained glass, tapestry, and mosaics constitute a unique body of work where technical virtuosity, colourful inventions and a universal message of peace are combined.
+Located on the hill of Cimiez in Nice, the Marc Chagall national Museum, created during the artist's lifetime, houses the masterly cycle of the Biblical Message.
+It bears witness to the great diversity of Chagall's artistic practices.
+Paintings, drawings, prints, sculptures, ceramics, but also stained glass, tapestry and mosaics, constitute a unique body of work in which technical virtuosity, colourful inventions and a universal message of peace are combined.

 Programme